Cognigy/Documentation/docs/en/docs/ai/resources/agents/agents.md

  <img src="{{config.site_url}}ai/resources/images/a6094e4-agent-header.jpg" width="70%" style="margin-bottom: 5px">
  </div>

 Agents contain a **Top Toolbar** that is present in every view and provides quick access to Agent-specific resources like Search, Tasks and the Interaction Panel.
-The **Top Toolbar**, however, also contains items - like the **User Menu** and **Interaction Panel** -  that are always present.
+The **Top Toolbar**, however, also contains items - like the **User Menu** and **Interaction Panel** -  that are always present. <br> With Cognigy.AI v4.11.0 tooltips are added to the Toolbar to improve the navigation with that hover option.

 ## Help Center Search